 \subsection{Axion dark matter from parametric resonance}

-As described in Section \ref{sec:PR_quartic}, the oscillations of the saxion field produce axions non-perturbatively through parametric resonance.
+As described in Sec.~\ref{sec:PR_quartic}, the oscillations of the saxion field produce axions non-perturbatively through parametric resonance.
 For the quadratic potential with a logarithmic correction in Eq.~(\ref{eq:dim_trans}) this happens for $\epsilon \lesssim 0.5 $.
-For the theory with the superpotential and the soft masees in Eq.~(\ref{eq:two_field}) with $\epsilon = {\cal O}(0.1-1)$, PR is ineffective unless $\bar{S} \lesssim 100 f_a$.
+For the theory with the superpotential and the soft masses in Eq.~(\ref{eq:two_field}) with $\epsilon = {\cal O}(0.1-1)$, PR is ineffective unless $\bar{S} \lesssim 100 f_a$.
 See Appendix~\ref{app:PR_quadratic}.
 We thus consider the potential in Eq.~(\ref{eq:dim_trans}) in this subsection.

 The time at which PR becomes effective can be written as $t_{\rm PR} \equiv N_{\rm PR}/m_S$ where we find $N_{\rm PR} \simeq \mathcal{O}(10^3)$ from a numerical calculation in Appendix~\ref{app:PR_quadratic}.
-Assuming radiation domination during PR and no further entropy dilution e.g.~from saxion domination, the axion yield is given by
+Assuming radiation domination during PR and no further entropy production, e.g.~from saxion domination, the axion yield is given by